PRESENTING a GORGEOUS AND EXTREMELY RARE Early 20C American Dedham Style Pottery Oxblood & Gilt Bronze Table Lamp of Large proportions.

 Dimensions: 27″ Tall with a diameter of 8″ at its widest.

-Condition: Near Mint.
-One very minor chip on the underside of the lid.
+Condition: Very good.
+One very minor chip on the underside of the lid but not noticeable.